tjarosz-stdair/Prophet21Tools/README.md

 Background: During the COVID-19 pandemic in early 2020, we started running into supplier performace issues and a had a lot of due-in material that custoemers were clamoring for.
 We wanted to give our customers some visibility into what they had on order in case they needed to prioritize a job.
 As our suppliers cleared their backlog and our inventory returned to normal levels, the report is still useful to remind customers of all the material they have waiting on Will/Call.
 On our system, the stored procedure runs as an SQL job every Monday, Wednesday and Friday.
 Our customers have come to expect this email report and use it as a double check for their procurement operations.

-#### Get Customer Pricing - By Customer, Supplier, Product Group, etc.
+#### Customer Pricing - By Customer, Supplier, Product Group, etc.

-The Get Customer Pricing (GCP) stored procedure will take several input parameters and return a list of items with customer-specific pricing.
+The Customer Pricing (GCP) stored procedure will take several input parameters and return a list of items with customer-specific pricing.
 The script will run a list of items through the  built-in P21 pricing engine stored procedure.
 You can price a large batch of items in just a few seconds.
 The built-in P21 customer pricing reports are cumbersome and not easily convertible to an excel-ready format.
 This GCP method starts with an excel spreadsheet, calls the GCP stored procedure with several parameters and returns an-excel formatted, customer-specific pricing list.

 Pricing 3108 items took 58 seconds (approx. 53.6 items/sec); there are slower methods out there.

+#### Mandatory Accessories

+The mandatory accessories is a P21 business rule that adds "mandatory accessories" to order entry.
+In item maintenance, on the parent item's accessories tab, you can add accessories and mark them "mandatory".
+When the parent item is entered in order entry, the mandatory accessories will be automatically added to the order at the quantity specified on the accessories tab.

+This rule requires a user-defined field on the item_accessories table.
+The rule triggers when the order quantity is entered in order entry.

 #### Serial Number History Portal